About

 Yvette Erasmus on Building Healthy Relationships with Nonviolent Communication (NVC)

-FYI — For the foreseeable future, we’ll mostly be working with mindfulness exercises from Oren Jay Sofer’s book, Say What You Mean: A Mindful Approach to Nonviolent Communication.
+FYI — We’ll sometimes be working with mindfulness exercises from Oren Jay Sofer’s book, Say What You Mean: A Mindful Approach to Nonviolent Communication.

 saywhatyoumean